svalabs/check_mk_automated_downtimes/README.md

 ### Changes

 - 2.4.0:
-  - !Consider this version as Beta!
+  - !*Consider this version as Beta*!
-  - Screenshot you rules before updating CMK
+  - Screenshot your rules before updating CMK
   - Support for CMK 2.3+ API, tested on CMK 2.4.
-  - If plugin-version is installed after  CMK-Update resave the rules (or run cmk-update-config again)
+  - If plugin is installed/updated after CMK-Update resave the rules (or run cmk-update-config again)

 - 2.0.8:
   - Improve support for macros, also on RAW-Editions.